Your basket is currently empty!

 Caring for someone with Alzheimer’s can be challenging, and it often requires the involvement and collaboration of family members.

-Family meetings play a crucial role in ensuring effective communication, coordination, and decision-making in the care of individuals with Alzheimer’s.
+Family meetings ensure effective communication, coordination, and decision-making in caring for individuals with Alzheimer’s.

 This case study explores the implementation of successful family meetings in the context of Alzheimer’s care.